Fast Path Planning for Autonomous Vehicle Parking with Safety-Guarantee using Hamilton-Jacobi Reachability: Introduction

 \subsection{Motivation}

-\IEEEPARstart{A}{utonomou} parking has been a crucial topic for self-driving vehicles.
+\IEEEPARstart{A}{utonomous} parking has long been a crucial topic for self-driving vehicles and Intelligent Parking Assist System (IPAS) has become an increasingly crucial component of Advanced Driver Assistance Systems (ADAS)~\cite{gruyer2017perception}.

 Autonomous parking in a dense environment is challenging since the computational complexity of optimization-based~\cite{zhang2020optimization} planning algorithm is dramatic due to clustered obstacles.
 In order to economize it, existing work usually exploits a global planning algorithm where search-based planning is used to find a kinetically feasible path between the initial state and the target state, such as Hybrid-A*~\cite{dolgov2008hybridA}.
-However, these approaches could suffer from deadlock~\cite{thirugnanam2022duality} or timeout due to the heuristic cost function in search-based algorithm design.
+However, these existing approaches could suffer from deadlock~\cite{thirugnanam2022duality} or unexpected timeout due to the heuristic cost function in search-based planning algorithm design.
 Therefore, these approaches can not be applied to solve an online planning problem.

 In practice, the parking environment itself is usually fixed, including surrounding obstacles and a finite number of potential parking spots, and we expect to handle various parking requests quickly under the same parking environment with different initial states.
 Each target state is associated with each parking spot, including vehicle position and orientation.
 In this paper, we are motivated by this fixed parking environment setup to propose a novel planning architecture, where parking path planning problems are decoupled into offline reachability calculation and online search calculation.
 Our offline reachability analysis considers finite potential target states, where the safe reachable set of each target state is calculated.
 The safe reachable set is the intersection of a backward reachable tube (BRT), calculated from Hamilton-Jacobi (HJ) reachability analysis with respect to the vehicle state, and the safe set is defined by signed distance constraints according to the vehicle's rectangular geometry.
 Then, given a target state, multiple connected states are sampled from this safe reachable set, and a bidirectional heuristic search is used to find kinematically feasible two-segment paths between the initial state to a connected state, and a connected state to the target state, respectively.
 An optimal path could be selected from these generated two-segment paths depending on the user's preferences.
 These sampling connected states allow us to avoid excessive search compared with existing work.
 Our offline/online planning architecture allows us to solve various parking scenarios without any timeout, shown in Fig.~\ref{fig:demonstration}, and with lower computational complexity than the state-of-the-art.